The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Introduction

 Hence, the novelty of our work is twofold.
-First, we provide a theoretical contribution to the understanding of the impact of different types of RECs on the electricity system – specifically, at the wholesale power market level –, where the changes in the equilibrium quantity and price due to REC deployment have multiple spillovers on the operations of other generators, retailers, and final consumers.
-Notably, heterogeneous REC membership becomes typical in many EU countries, especially after the implementation of the RED-II and IEM Directives.
-However, the existing literature on modeling RECs and prosumers' behaviour mostly simulates the impacts of residential prosumers at a single geographical location, whereas our study simulates RECs as a collection of prosumers with very different consumption profiles (public, residential, small and medium enterprises, non-profit organizations) and standalone producers at various climatic locations, which closely reflects the country-scale deployment situation.
+First, we provide a theoretical contribution to the understanding of the seasonal and hourly impact of prosumers with different load profiles on the wholesale power market.
+We take Italian RECs as a specific case study.
+The heterogeneous membership within RECs becomes typical in many EU countries, especially after the implementation of the RED-II and IEM Directives.
+However, the existing literature on modeling prosumers' behaviour mostly simulates the impacts of residential prosumers at a single geographical location (see review in \nameref{Appendix D}), whereas our study simulates RECs as a collection of prosumers with very different consumption profiles (public, residential, small and medium enterprises, non-profit organizations) and standalone producers at various climatic locations, which closely reflects the country-scale REC deployment situation.
 Our contribution is tested empirically for the entire year 2024 in the DA Italian pool using a synthetic approach to simulate real-world competition among market agents.
-By undertaking such a detailed modeling exercise, our theoretical contribution may achieve higher external validity, especially for jurisdictions and markets with similar technical definition of a REC (e.g., Spain, Greece, Czech Republic), climate conditions and generation profiles (e.g., Spain, Greece).\\ Second, we provide a novel mixed-model approach to assess the country-scale impact of prosumers and producers aggregated into a REC on wholesale market scheduling.
-The first stage of our methodology begins with detailed data collection aimed at deriving available information on REC compositions, generation plant capacities, consumption profiles of different categories of prosumers, and the geographical distribution of RECs.
-By utilizing real-world data, we design the engineering model to obtain assumed prosumers’ generation and load profiles, which we then project to the policy-targeted deployment level (``Policy Scenario'') and other predicted deployment levels ("Half-way Scenario", "Business-as-usual Scenario").
-In the second stage, the methodology is expanded by incorporating the previous outputs into an economic synthetic model.
-In a nutshell, our methodological approach can be used by policymakers and interested stakeholders to determine the actual and predicted systemic effects of REC deployment. \\
+By undertaking such a detailed modeling exercise, our theoretical contribution may achieve higher external validity, especially for jurisdictions and markets with similar technical definition of a REC (e.g., Spain, Greece, Czech Republic), climate conditions and generation profiles (e.g., Spain, Greece).\\